-Majors will plan their program in consultation with the chairperson of the Department of Foreign Languages and all decisions will be subject to the Chairperson's approval.
+Majors will plan their program in consultation with their academic advisor in the Department of Foreign Languages.
 Minors are also available in French and Spanish.

 Language majors are encouraged, although not required, to study for a summer, semester, or entire academic year in a country where the language is spoken.
 This is an excellent way to increase fluency in the language and acquire a first-hand knowledge of another culture.
-Students may choose from programs with which King's has a partnership or an affiliation or with numerous accredited programs sponsored by American colleges and universities, subject to prior approval by appropriate college officials.
+Students may choose from programs with which King's has a partnership or an affiliation or from numerous accredited programs sponsored by American colleges and universities, subject to prior approval by appropriate college officials.
 Non-majors with sufficient linguistic preparation are also encouraged to participate in these programs.
 Students should consult with the college's Study Abroad Director and their major advisor in the language department for assistance in selecting a program suitable for their special interests and needs.